ChristianSGoncalves/ChristianSGoncalves/README.md

 <h3 align="left">Hello 👋!
-I'm Christian Gonçalves, I live in São Paulo, Data Engineer with eight years of experience
+I'm Christian Gonçalves, I live in São Paulo, Data Engineer with <!--YEARS_OF_EXPERIENCE-->
      interpreting and analyzing data, generating
      value for the business allied to a solid functional and operational knowledge acquired in the practice.
 I started my career in the data area in a self-taught way where I deepened the